 Alasdair has also worked in Malawi and Papua New Guinea, was a member of the DfE’s Headteacher Reference Group and led a national review of PSHE.
 He is currently working for the Welsh Government on their Schools Challenge programme and as Advocate for their Pupil Premium initiative.

 Kevan has worked in public service for over 30 years and became the first Chief Executive of the Educational Endowment Foundation in 2011, having previously been Chief Executive of the London Borough of Tower Hamlets.

 Having started off as a primary school teacher, he went on to be National Director of the Primary Literacy Strategy and then Director of Children’s Services in Tower Hamlets.

 Kevan is a visiting professor at the IOE University College London, he was knighted for services to education in 2015.

-Stephen has recently retired from his post as Chief Financial Officer for Clifford Chance LLP, a post which he had held since 2005.
-Here, he has been responsible for all aspects of financial management within the Firm, and a member of the Executive Leadership Group.
+Stephen was the Chief Financial Officer for Clifford Chance LLP from 2005 to 2016.
+He was responsible for all aspects of financial management within the firm, and a member of the Executive Leadership Group.
 Prior to that, Stephen held a number of senior posts: Finance Director of Management Consulting Group PLC; Finance Director of Westminster Healthcare Holdings; and some 24 years with KPMG, the last 12 years as a partner.

-Currently, Stephen is also a Governor and Chair of the Finance & Resources Committee for Harbinger School.
+Currently, Stephen is also the Chair of Governors of Langdon Park School, a Governor and Chair of the Finance & Resources Committee of Harbinger Primary School, and a Governor and Chair of the Business Committee of Fairfield High School in Herefordshire.
 He has also served as Treasurer of Book Trust and Chair of Rail Settlement Plan and was a Numbers Partner for Shapla School.

 Executive Director of Tower Hamlets Education Partnership